flyingf15h/bing-bang-dream-adventure/README.md

 # bing bang dream adventure !

-a rhythm game you play by flicking a circuit board around!!
+A Bad Apple!! rhythm game synced to custom IMU-based flick controllers (6-direction input).
+Flick the notes with the correct time and direction to see the happiest ending for the girls :)

-inspired by project sekai and beatsaber, uses my custom devboard for the imu-equipped controllers: https://github.com/darshg321/ultisense
+Inspired by project sekai and beatsaber, uses a custom devboard for the IMU-equipped controllers: https://github.com/darshg321/ultisense

 ### Gameplay